DOSE Training Schedule 2016-2017

 These services provide a higher level of care that helps customers set and work toward their goals for recovery.
 They attend group therapy for three hours, three days a week, and also have increased individual counseling.
 BCCS staff selects appropriate candidates for the program based on consistent attendance, effort in previous treatment programs, medical approval, and compliance with other agency requirements.
 For more information about our programs at the Lancaster site, call (302) 656-2348.
 For Newark, call (302) 454-3020.
 For Lancaster and Newark office hours, click here.
 For intake information, click here.

-BCCS's Georgetown location provides treatment and behavioral health outpatient services.
-Georgetown offers our customers individual counseling for substance abuse and co-occurring disorders, and our LCSW provides psychological evaluations of all of our clients.
-Georgetown groups consist of: Substance Abuse and MH Education, Co-occurring Disorders, Relapse Prevention, Women's Group and Men's Group.
-We also have an AA meeting held at our facility Tuesday and Thursday evenings.
-Click here for Georgetown hours.
+BCCS's Milford (formerly Georgetown) location provides treatment and behavioral health outpatient services.
+Milford offers our customers individual counseling for substance abuse and co-occurring disorders, as well as group counseling.
+Milford groups consist of: Substance Abuse and MH Education, Co-occurring Disorders, Relapse Prevention, Women's Group and Men's Group.
+Click here for Milford hours.

 A combination of medication delivery and symptom-monitoring care, the clinic provides comprehensive, readily available, high-quality medical services designed to achieve healthy outcomes.
 In partnership with Christiana Care Health System, the clinic also provides primary medical care to HIV positive customers, preventive primary medical care to those at risk of HIV, but not HIV positive, and prevention counseling.